Wild About Nature

 For the adventurous teen who enjoys the challenge of off-road biking and wilderness skills.
 During this action-packed week, campers will spend three days riding through Georgetown-Rowley State Forest, one day canoeing on Baldpate Pond, and one day exploring the woods in Baldpate State Forest while honing their wilderness and survival skills.
 This week is open to bikers of all abilities but campers do need to provide their own bike (and transportation for the bike to and from camp).

-Cancellation policy: If a week or weeks of camp need to be cancelled due to COVID-19, all camp families will receive a full refund.
+Cancellation policy: If a day of camp need to be cancelled due to severe weather, all camp families will receive a full refund for that day.

 All payments are fully refundable prior to May 1 (less deposit).
 After May 1, a refund is only available if we can fill your camper’s spot off our wait list.